 Perth offers abundant restaurants, pubs, bars, night markets, cafes, art galleries, theatre and exhibitions.
 The city is also surrounded by a number of ‘urban’ villages’ such as Subiaco, Leederville and Mt Lawley, all offering a different inner city feel.

-After exploring Perth city, take a day or extended trip to visit the historic Port town of Fremantle, the turquoise bays of Rottnest Island or the lush valleys full of world class wineries in the Swan Valley, all within 45 minutes of the CBD.
+After exploring Perth city, take a day or extended trip to visit the historic Port town of Fremantle, the turquoise bays of Rottnest Island or the lush valleys full of world class wineries in the Swan Valley and Perth Hills, all within 45 minutes of the CBD.
 Please visit the Attractions and Activities section for things to see and do with Perth, Fremantle and surrounds.

 A Brief History